Skip to main content

 Obtain a Delegation of Procurement Authority

-A Delegation of Procurement Authority (DPA) is a written authority to issue an order under the master contract; its purpose is to clearly outline the roles and responsibilities between the GSA OASIS+ contracting officer and the ordering contracting officer.
+A delegation of procurement authority (DPA) is a written authority to issue an order under the master contract; it clearly outlines the roles and responsibilities between the GSA OASIS+ contracting officer and the ordering contracting officer.
+The first requirement to solicit, evaluate, and award task orders under OASIS+ is that the Contracting Officer (CO) must obtain a DPA to become a “delegated” OCO.

 When is a DPA required?